MicrosoftDocs/dynamics-365-fraud-protection/content/loss-prevention-integration-with-commerce.md

 - Select **Feature management**, and then select **Dynamics 365 Fraud Protection (DFP) Loss Prevention**.

-## 3. Subscribe to Fraud Protection
+## 3. Add a service account and subscribe to Fraud Protection

-Next, register the Fraud Protection application ID.
+Next, add a service account by registering the Fraud Protection application ID in the Commerce environment.

 1. Select **Finance and Operations Preview**, and then select **Azure Active Directory applications**.
 1. To create a new first party app identity for the Fraud Protection, select **New**.